-[Note: this specimen applies only to companies not required to include key audit matters in the auditor's report.
+[Note: this illustration applies only to companies not required to include key audit matters in the auditor's report.
 It is illustrative of an 'unmodified' opinion given in accordance with ISA 700.]

-3.23(a) 3.23(b) 3.23(c) Kenya SME Limited Financial statements For the year ended 31st December 2018 KSM
+3.23(a) 3.23(b) 3.23(c) Kenya SME Limited Financial statements For the year ended 31st December 2025

-3.17(b)(i) 5.2(a) PROFIT AND LOSS ACCOUNT FOR THE E YEAR ENDED 31ST DI ECEMBER 2018
+3.17(b)(i) 5.2(a) PROFIT AND LOSS ACCOUNT FOR THE YEAR ENDED 31ST DECEMBER 2025

-3.23(d) Note 2018 KSh'000 2017 KSh'000
+3.23(d) Note 2025 KSh'000 2024 KSh'000

 5.5(a) Revenue 4

 5.9 Cost of sales

 5.9 Gross profit

 5.9 Other income 5

 5.9 Selling and distribution expenses

 5.9 Administrative expenses

 5.9 Establishment expenses

+Operating profit

 5.5(b) Finance costs 6

 5.9 Profit/(loss) before tax 7

 5.5(d) Tax (expense)/income 8

 3.19 Profit/(loss) for the year

-5.11 [Note 1: The format illustrated above agg distribution, administrative etc.).
-Alternatively materials and consumables, employee saimpairment, etc.).] y, expenses may be aggre gated according to the heir nature (raw
+5.11 [Note 1: The format illustrated above aggregates expenses distribution, administrative etc.).
+Alternatively, expenses may be materials and consumables, employee salaries and other impairment, etc.).] e aggregat ed according to th eir nature (raw

-5.4(b) [Note 2: The format illustrated is appropriate IFRS for SMEs requires only four types of 'or - some gains or losses arising on transformation - some actuarial gains and losses - some changes in fair values of hedging the statement of the statem ther comprehensive incom lating the financial statemo e':
+5.4(b) [Note 2: The format illustrated is appropriate only for entities IFRS for SMEs requires only four types of 'other comprehensive - some gains or losses arising on translating the financial - some actuarial gains and losses - some changes in fair values of hedging instruments - changes in the revaluation surplys for property plant an income': statements s of foreign operati